home I index I latest I glossary I introductions I e-mail I about this site

 St Michael, Great Cressingham

-Great Cressingham: forbidding fortress
+Great Cressingham: forbidding fortress?

 Read the captions by hovering over the images, and click on them to see them enlarged.

-beyond the wall mighty tower porch forbidden fortress keep out
+beyond the wall mighty tower porch forbidden fortress? keep out?

 St Michael, Great Cressingham

-a welcome to strangers and pilgrims There is something poignant about the photograph at the top of this page, because as you can see this is a quite magnificent building, a great 15th century Perpendicular rebuilding of what must have been a very fine 13th century church, from which the pinnacles at the east end of the chancel survive.
+2007:There is something poignant about the photograph at the top of this page, because as you can see this is a quite magnificent building, a great 15th century Perpendicular rebuilding of what must have been a very fine 13th century church, from which the pinnacles at the east end of the chancel survive.
 The chancel in particular is a delight, with those beautiful windows ranging on the north and south sides.
+We came here in the spring, and the graveyard was lovely around the mighty pile.
+The tower is formidable, a powerful structure telescoping skywards, crowned by 20th century battlements and pinnacles, proud and glorious.
+The porch is big, but dwarfed by the hugeness of the building against it.
+The remains of a late medieval statue of St Michael are in the niche above the entrance.
+All in all, a fitting church for its bold patron Saint, who is recalled by the monograms around the base of the tower.

+What it is like inside I cannot tell you, and no one else has been able to tell me.
+Great Cressingham is, I am afraid, one of the least welcoming churches that I have visited in East Anglia.
+An ugly metal chain and padlock are stretched across the medieval doors, a latch screwed into the ancient wood.
+At first, I wondered if the church had fallen into disuse, but I could not believe that a village the size of Great Cressingham could not support a parish church.
 And in any case, the building must still be in use for something, for a noticeboard beside the door had a laminated card typical of the early years of the 21st century: Caution, uneven floor, danger of tripping.
 I wondered at first if the whole building was such a hazard that the churchwardens didn't dare risk anyone else entering, for fear that those wolves and leeches of the modern age, the no-win-no-fee solicitors, would descend, to tear the PCC to pieces, or to suck it dry for compensation.
 But as it turned out, this is an unlikely reason.

 Great Cressingham is one of the Wayland Parishes.
-A great injection of European money was made in the late 1990s to try and revive the economy in this, the poorest part of East Anglia.
+A great injection of European money was made in the late 1990s to try and revive the economy in this, one of the poorest parts of East Anglia.
 Mostly, this has been very successful; the Wayland Initiative has brought new life to the town of Watton, lifting it from a moribund state to being a lively, pretty place again.
 Part of the initiative was to encourage tourism, and the local authority worked with the area's parish churches to develop church trails, tours and the like.
 It is possible to walk into the office in Watton, and they will tell you the interesting features of each church, where to find a key, and who to contact if you want to be shown around.
 Except, unfortunately, at Great Cressingham.
 They're a funny lot up there, the lady in the Wayland Initiative Office said.
 They just don't like people going inside.

 This is bad for all sorts of reasons.
 For a start, it means that the parish simply isn't doing its job.
 Christ's injunction for us to welcome the stranger within the gate is hardly fulfilled by this ugly lock and chain.
 I wonder how a foreign visitor might feel, returning to the parish of his ancestors, hoping at least to see the War Memorial inside the church.
 And I know that this building has medieval survivals in the form of some interesting glass, but it is not considered that you and I should see them.
 I wonder if the parish has received any public money for the upkeep of the building?
 It should be a condition of all grant aid that the church is accessible to the public at all reasonable times.